ASharpPen/Valheim.DropThat/README.md

 A pretty comprehensive guide for prefabs can be found [here](https://gist.github.com/Sonata26/e2b85d53e125fb40081b18e2aee6d584)

+# Documentation

+Documentation can be found on the [Drop That! wiki](https://github.com/ASharpPen/Valheim.DropThat/wiki).

 # Features

 - Override any existing potential drop of a mob, by specifying the index of the item you want changed.